Machnamh 100: Seminar IV ‘The 1920s’ – Of the Experience ‘from Below’

 There had been a clear mandate given for independence in the 1918 Election, one that was not respected.
 That Election reflected the public response to the executions, the attempt at introducing conscription, the perceived neglect in terms of health, the poverty of life.

-The effective rejection of the Clune proposals was based, too, on the advice of General Macready in Dublin Castle insisting that intelligence was suggesting that a military victory was possible.
+The effective rejection of the Clune proposals was based, too, on the advice of General Macready in Dublin Castle insisting that intelligence suggested that a military victory was possible.

 The decisive intervention on the road to truce is perhaps that from South African Prime Minister Jan Smuts, who was approached by the Irish to mediate in May.
 Urging negotiation on both the sides of the Irish Republicans and on the British, it was he and Lloyd George who jointly drafted the widely quoted ‘conciliatory’ speech made by King George V at the opening of the Northern Ireland Parliament, which expressed the hope that “today may prove to be the first step towards an end of strife”.
 This opened the door to the final negotiations for an end to hostilities.